• Menu

 The most popular restaurants in Puerto Escondido include el Cafecito, el Nene, the Santa Fe, Espadín, El Sultan, Cañabrava and Lychee Thai.

-El Cafecito on Zicatela is a good restaurant for families with children as it’s close to the beachside playground and has fast service as well as high chairs.
+El Cafecito on Zicatela is a good restaurant for families with children.
+It’s close to the beachside playground and has fast service as well as high chairs.
 High chairs are also available at El Nene Restaurant on the Rinconada.
 Pizza is always popular with kids (especially teens) which makes Luna Rossa a good option for a family-friendly restaurant in Puerto Escondido.

 There are many places to eat in Puerto Escondido!
-From Oaxacan street food such as tlayudas (giant tortilla pizzas) to fine dining with a view at Espadín and Hotel Santa Fe and world cuisine such as Thai and Middle Eastern, Puerto Escondido has a surprisingly wide range of places to eat for every budget.
+From Oaxacan street food such as tlayudas (giant tortilla pizzas) to fine dining with a view at Espadín and Hotel Santa Fe and world cuisine such as Thai and Middle Eastern at El Sultan, Puerto Escondido has a surprisingly wide range of places to eat for every budget.

 Other Popular Puerto Escondido Food Posts